-One of the natural affinities we have to WordPress is it’s open and flexible so with those kind of benefits at play, it’s naturally going to beat a proprietary platform out of the box.
+One of the natural affinities we have to WordPress is it’s open and flexible; with those kind of benefits at play, it’s naturally going to beat a proprietary platform out of the box.

 Ben May is Managing Director at The Code Company, a technical agency specializing in WordPress solutions for digital publishers.
-The Australian agency consists of an experienced group of native WordPress developers and engineers partnering with small- to medium-sized businesses and bigger corporate clients.
+The Australian agency consists of experienced WordPress developers and engineers partnering with small- to medium-sized businesses and bigger corporate clients.
 Prior to The Code Company, May was Managing Director at Made Neat, a website and design agency.

 Building blocks with Gutenberg (2:01)

-It is a bit of a game changer and it definitely repositions WordPress or brings it up to other systems that are it’s competing against in the sense that it’s giving people who are managing content a lot more flexibility; the concept of what a block is and sort of distilling that down to reusable pieces.
+It is a bit of a game changer.
+It definitely repositions WordPress or brings it up to other systems that it’s competing against.
+It’s giving people who are managing content a lot more flexibility; the concept of what a block is and sort of distilling that down to reusable pieces.